The displays and research collections of minerals include many from famous localities in Delaware County, the United States and the World.

-Some minerals have been named for members of the Delaware County Institute of Science including John Cassin (Orthoclase Variety Cassinite) and first described from Pennsylvania (including Lansfordite and Eastonite).
+Some minerals have been named for members of the Delaware County Institute of Science, including John Cassin (Orthoclase Variety Cassinite) and first described from Pennsylvania (Lansfordite and Eastonite).

 The Dr. George Smith collection comprises part of the minerals donated to the Institute.
 On November 22, 1834, Dr. Smith donated his collection of 170 minerals, mostly from the east coast of North America.
 He continued to donate specimens for many years to help build the Institute’s collection.

 The museum also houses the original plate blocks used to print Samuel Gordon’s 1922 Mineralogy of Pennsylvania.